Sustainable Accommodation Spotlight: Kenyan Coast

 Not only a wildlife experience, this is one of the best places to get to know the Samburu people and have an immersive cultural experience.
 Visit the singing wells, the Reteti elephant orphanage or perhaps learn some beading from the local ladies all whilst hearing their stories.

-It is time to say farewell this morning as you check out of Sarara and catch your private charter plane to Wilson airport in Nairobi.
+It is time to say farewell this morning as you check out of Sarara and transfer to Samburu Airstrip to catch your scheduled flight to Wilson airport in Nairobi.

 On arrival you are met by a private driver who will transfer you through to JKIA in time for your return international flight back home, bringing this luxury and exclusive holiday to and end.